sunfmin/mcp-go-debugger/README.md

 - Set breakpoints at the entry point
 - Use step-in/step-over commands strategically
 - Show you the execution path
-- Examine variables at key decision points
+- Eval variables at key decision points
 - Explain the program flow